 Food supplements, like other foods, are not required to demonstrate their effectiveness before marketing, nor are they subject to prior approval unless they are genetically modified or are ‘novel’.

-Novel foods do not have a history of consumption in the EU before May 1997, and are subject to the terms and conditions of the Novel Foods Regulation 2015/2283.
+Novel foods which do not have a history of consumption in GB before May 1997, and are subject to the terms and conditions of the Novel Foods Regulation 2015/2283.

 For further information contact the Novel Foods Division team by email.

-The Contaminants in Food (England) Regulations 2013 makes provision for enactment and enforcement of Commission Regulations setting regulatory limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.
+The Contaminants in Food (England) Regulations 2013 makes provision for enactment and enforcement of retained UK law in GB which set out regulatory limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.

 Read our business guidance on contaminants.

 If the imported food supplements or health food contain any products of animal origin then, among other requirements, this may require certification of the product, the third country and third country establishment that produce the product , must be listed with GB to import such commodities into GB.
 Such imports will be subject to veterinary checks at the point of entry to GB.
 The following contacts will be able to advise on the different types of products of animal origin